The ACPO Principles of Digital Based Evidence

 At Athena Forensics all of our computer forensic experts adhere to the Association of Chief Police Officers ACPO Guidelines for Computer Based Evidence.
 The main principles of the ACPO Good Practice Guide for Computer Based Electronic Evidence are:

-Principle 1: No action taken by law enforcement agencies or their agents should change data held on a computer or storage media which may subsequently be relied upon in court.
+ACPO Principle 1: That no action take is taken that should change data held on a digital device including a computer or mobile phone that may subsequently be relied upon as evidence in court.

 ACPO Principle 2: Where a person finds it necessary to access original data held on a digital device that the person must be competent to do so and able to explain their actions and the implications of those actions on the digital evidence to a Court.

 ACPO Principle 3: That an trail or record of all actions taken that have been applied to the digital evidence should be created and preserved.
 An independent third party forensic expert should be able to examine those processes and reach the same conclusion.

 ACPO Principle 4: That the individual in charge of the investigation has overall responsibility to ensure that these principles are followed.

 An Explanation of the ACPO Guidelines For Computer Based Evidence